Premchandyadav369/AETHER/README.md

 ---

-**Protein Foundation Model · Digital Human Twin · Autonomous AI Scientist · Explainable DTI · Quantum Molecular Learning**
+**Protein Foundation Model · Digital Human Twin · Autonomous AI Scientist · Explainable DTI · Quantum-Inspired Molecular Learning**

 *From molecule to medicine · From sequence to structure · From data to discovery*

 ---

 > **"AETHER-RAMI is not a dashboard, not a demo — it is a living, breathing AI-powered drug discovery operating system spanning molecular foundation models, protein intelligence, digital human twins, autonomous agents, and explainable AI — unified into a single scientific platform."**

+> ⚠️ **A note on numbers in this document:** Every metric below is either (a) a benchmark result produced by a specific script in this repo (path given next to the number), or (b) explicitly labeled as a *target/design goal* if the corresponding experiment has not yet been logged.
+This distinction is kept throughout so the README stays trustworthy for anyone citing it.

 </div>